Mississippi Explorer Cruise

 At first glimpse Myrtles, built in 1796, envelopes one with a complete sense of peace and tranquility.
 However, it is reputed to be one of the most haunted homes in America.
 Surrounded by centuries-old live oak trees, the mansion features a 125-foot verandah, exquisite ornamental ironwork, hand-painted stained glass, open-pierced frieze work crown molding, Aubusson tapestry, Baccarat crystal chandelier, Carrara marble mantels, gold-leafed French furnishings and ghosts.

-Enjoy a traditional Louisiana Cochon De Lait with local musicians and Bayou Sara setting the atmosphere.
-Cochon de lait is the art of cooking a pig before an open hardwood fire, a custom which began at least a century ago and has since been popular throughout Cajun country.
-Be treated to a presentation of the hog along with a verbal history lesson of its significant importance in traditional Louisiana culture.
-Delight in the flavors of pork, Louisiana boudin, traditional potato salads, seasonal vegetables, as well as bread, crackers, and sauces to accompany dishes.
+Experience a traditional Louisiana Cochon De Lait serended by local musicians.
+Cochon de lait is the centuries-old Cajun heritage, centered on cooking a whole pig over an open hardwood fire, infused with Native, French, African, and Caribbean influences and celebrated across Cajun country.
+Delight in the flavors of slow-roasted cochon, Louisiana boudin, traditional potato salads, seasonal vegetables, as well as bread, crackers, and sauces to accompany dishes.
+As tradition, there will be an opportunity for dancing after the feast.

 Board this convenient motorcoach, making stops at:

-Sage Hill / Post Office - In store shopping center for gifts / Post Office Stop
+- Sage Hill / Post Office - Local store for gifts / Post Office.

 Board this convenient shuttle, making stops at: